CPUjoker303/netlify2.0/content/posts/activity-tracker-for-tweens-best-buy.md

 <li>Lite band cannot be changed</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B06Y1FX1FT/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B06Y1FX1FT&linkCode=as2&tag=technikaya-20&linkId=568f1bb9dead550b6d247ae15ddf59d1{{</button>}}

-## 5. Withings Move Smartwatch
+### 5. Withings Move Smartwatch

 [![](/uploads/32349-original.jpg)](https://www.amazon.com/gp/product/B018SL790Q/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B018SL790Q&linkCode=as2&tag=technikaya-20&linkId=5b2bf3f5194c3d7a04472be19a8ef7a9)

-The Fifth product on our list is Withings Move Hybrid Smartwatch.
+Fifth product is Withings Move Hybrid Smartwatch.
 The watch is a health and fitness tracker.
 The design looks pretty.
 If user walking, running, swimming, or cycling, the watch can automatically detect more than ten activities, and measures your performance precisely and also improves day by day.

 This health and fitness watch has a 6-month battery life.
 The user can run this health and fitness watch for more than 500 days on a simple button cell battery.
 The battery timing is perfect for this watch.

 The watch is water-resistant up to 50 meters.
 The user can run, walk, or dance in the rain without any worry.
 The watch can easily connect with the health mate application.
-It comes with an elegant design and has a Silicone wristband.
+It comes with an elegant design and has a Silicone wrist-band.

 The user can check their progress at a glance at the activity dial.
 It automatically syncs your data via Bluetooth to your mobile device in the free Health Mate app.
 The connected GPS of this smartwatch allows your phone's GPS to see a map of your distance and route and your session's pace and altitudes.
 It is straightforward to connect this watch with your smartphone.
 The user has to connect this watch via Bluetooth with location settings enabled.

+#### Specifications

 {{<html-code tag="div">}}